paranext/usfm-tools/README.md

             - `category` on `sidebar` marker type
         - Exception: For `ms` marker types, `who` takes priority over other attributes if it is present.

-There is also a marker named `cat` with marker type `char` and no default attribute that is not necessarily listed in `usx.rng` but needs to be present in `markers.json`.
+There are also some markers that are not necessarily listed in `usx.rng` but need to be present in `markers.json`:
+- `cat` with marker type `char` and no default attribute
+- `usfm` with marker type `usfm` and no default attribute
+- `USJ` with marker type `USJ` and no default attribute

 The definitions `ChapterEnd` and `VerseEnd` need to be skipped as they are not relevant to this map.